yonasBSD/rns-vpn-rs/README.md

 Private keys can be generated with `openssl` tool using the `genkeys.sh` script.

+Running with log level INFO will log the destination hash generated for the clients configured private keys and should be provided to peers to add to their configurations.

 Command-line options:

 `-p <port>` -- required: local UDP port for Reticulum interface